-These financial statements do not include a statement of cash flows because such statement provides no significant information beyond that presented in the financial statements; this practice corresponds with the general practice among some of the central banks worldwide.
+These financial statements do not include statements of cash flows because such statements provide no significant information beyond that presented in the financial statements; this practice corresponds with the general practice among some of the central banks worldwide.

 u.
 Taxes